 When The Ritz first opened its doors on 24th May 1906, it was considered to be one of the greatest hotels in the world.
 Conceived by the famous hotelier César Ritz it aimed to become the ultimate destination for guests looking to stay at the most luxurious hotel ever made.

 In 2002, The Ritz received a Royal Warrant from His Royal Highness The Prince of Wales, The Ritz London is the first, and only hotel to have been honoured with this prestigious award.
 The Ritz has been a hotel of choice for Hollywood stars, Royalty and leaders of the world.
-In addition, the Palm Court was as popular for afternoon Tea as is Today.
+In addition, the Palm Court was as popular for afternoon Tea when it first opened its door as it is Today.

 The Afternoon tea is served at the elegant Palm Court with it’s sparkling chandeliers and dazzling mirrors in five different sittings between 11:30am – 7:30pm everyday.
 The Ritz serves an astonishing 400 afternoon teas a day and yet they have a waiting list.